-Climate change is a significant issue for the world, and every person, business and government need to do their bit to reduce emissions.
-We recognise the need for action now and have made some big commitments to make sure we’re playing our part.
+Climate change is a significant issue for the world, and every person, business and government needs to do their bit to reduce emissions.
+At NZ Post, we recognise the need for action now, and have made some big commitments to make sure we’re playing our part.

 Our reduction target

-The technical part: We’re committed to reducing absolute scope 1, 2 and 3 greenhouse gas emissions 32% by FY2030 from a FY2018 base year
+We’re committed to reducing absolute scope 1, 2 and 3 greenhouse gas emissions by 42%* by FY2030 from a FY2023 base year.

 Having a science-based target means we know exactly how much and how quickly we need to reduce our company’s greenhouse gas emissions to prevent the worst effects of climate change.